-When any building vent noble gas monitor is greater than 2.0% of its b. setpoint, but shows that effluent activity has not increased by more than a factor of 3.
+- (2) a.
+When any building vent noble gas monitor is less than or equal to 2.0% of the setpoint determined in accordance with ODCM Section 3.4. - Or - b.
+When any building vent noble gas monitor is greater than 2.0% of its setpoint, but shows that effluent activity has not increased by more than a factor of 3.